 The IR trigger sensors , the camera, the flashes and cables must be weatherproof.
-The IR modules are housed in waterproof plastic boxes with transparent lids, the camera is housed in a pelican case with a 'siliconed' 90mm UV filter as the window and the flashes are protected using inverted 'ziplock' bags.
+The IR modules are housed in waterproof plastic boxes with transparent lids, the camera is housed in a pelican case with a 'siliconed' 90mm UV filter as the window and the flashes are mounted on poles and protected using 'ziplock' bags.

-These photos of a Kookaburra, Brushtail possum and Red fox were taken in my backyard using the setup above with one flash unit.
-The camera was prefocussed and food was positioned beneath the beam as an attractant.
+These photos of a Kookaburra, Brushtail possums, Red fox and young Swamp wallaby were taken in my backyard using a single flash unit.
+The camera was prefocused and food was positioned beneath the beam as an attractant.

 SUGGESTED SETUP AND SETTINGS

-- Locate the IR beam across a frequently used animal trail or a location that an animal visits or can be attracted to.
-Carefully select the location to ensure a pleasing image composition
+- Locate the beam across a frequently used animal trail or a location that an animal can be attracted to.
+Carefully select the location to ensure pleasing image composition

-- Set camera to manual focus and fully manual mode so you can choose the aperture and shutter speed.
-Low shutter speeds can be used to allow ambient light to be recorded
+- Set camera to manual focus and manual exposure mode so you can choose the aperture and shutter speed. if desired, a low shutter speed can be used to allow ambient light to be recorded

 - Flashes are positioned just behind and above the camera to the right and or left side to illuminate the animal at the desired angle.

-- Flashes are used in manual mode with the main flash on 1/4 or 1/2 power setting and the second flash on a power setting equivalent to 1-2 f-stops lower.
+- Flashes are used in manual mode with the main flash set to 1/4 or 1/2 power and the second flash to 1-2 f-stops lower.

-- Select a lens aperture to give the desired depth of field in front and behind the beam and set the camera ISO for correct exposure when the main flash is set to 1/4 or 1/2 power.
-I do not recommend using full power settings due to longer recycling times and the low number of flashes that can be obtained before the batteries are drained.
+- Select a lens aperture to give adequate depth of field in front and behind the beam and set the camera ISO for correct exposure when the main flash is set to 1/4 or 1/2 power.
+I do not recommend using full power settings due to long recycling times and the low number of exposures that can be obtained before the flash batteries are exhausted.

-- When the setup is complete, test it by walking through the beam and checking the image for correct exposure and a pleasing composition.
+- When the setup is complete, test it by walking through the beam and checking the image.